 Do you love a good fruit salad?
 Well, have I got a fruit recipe for you.
 Here's a Mexican take on a simple fruit cocktail called bionico, which I might add is an addictively delicious treat!
 Make a batch of this bionico Mexican fruit salad the next time you crave a fresh and sweet dessert on a hot summer day.

-I always thought that, because it was a fruit-based dish, that it was likely a Weight Watchers friendly snack.
-Then, I learned that it was full of cream and high-calorie condensed and evaporated milk!
+I always thought that, because it was a fruit-based dish, it was likely light and healthy, but the traditional version actually contains tons of sugar and fat from cream, condensed milk, and evaporated milk.

-However, since I love it so much, I decided to find a lower-calorie alternative, resulting in this lightened up recipe.
+However, since I love it so much, I decided to find a lighter, healthier option.
 It is also one of those recipes that take 2 minutes to make but tastes delicious for breakfast, a snack, or dessert.

 Key Ingredients For Bionicos Fruit Salad